OOPSpam/blog/_posts/2023-10-26-stop-bot-signups.md

 ![Turnstile](/blog/assets/posts/spam-signups/cloudflare_turnstile.webp "Turnstile")

-### Are you getting fake signups despite reCaptcha, hCaptcha, Turnstile?
+### Do you get fake signups despite reCaptcha, hCaptcha, Turnstile?

 You are not alone.
 Captchas are effective against simple bots, but advanced bots can [bypass reCaptcha](https://github.com/ultrafunkamsterdam/undetected-chromedriver).
 There are also "captcha farms" (e.g. 2Captcha) where people are paid to solve reCaptcha at low cost.